Contributor biographies

 Wendy Harcourt

 Wendy Harcourt is Professor of Gender, Diversity and Sustainable Development at the International Institute of Social Studies of the Erasmus University Rotterdam.
-She was born in Australia, lives in Italy and currently works in The Netherlands.
-She joined the ISS in November 2011 after 23 years at the Society for International Development, Rome as Editor of the journal Development.
-She is series editor of the Palgrave Gender, Development and Social Change series, and Bloomsbury Academic New Critical Thinking in Development series.
-Her latest book Conundrums of Care will be published by Bloomsbury (2026).
+She was born in Australia, lives in Italy and currently works in the Netherlands.
+She joined the ISS in November 2011 after 23 years at the Society for International Development, Rome, as Editor of the journal Development.
+She is the series editor of the Palgrave Gender, Development and Social Change series and the Bloomsbury Academic New Critical Thinking in Development series.
+Her latest book, Conundrums of Care, will be published by Bloomsbury (2026).

 Wolfgang Ernst